linkedin

 Technical-Risks-in-software-development

-Technical risks in a software development project are generally those that impact the quality of the end product.
+Technical risk management in a software development project is generally those that impact the quality of the end product.
 These are things like poor code, support, integration issues, unscalable architecture, etc. These technical risks can have a severe negative consequence on the usability of the product.
 That’s why it’s necessary to address technical risks when talking about risk management in software development.

-The thing with technical risk management in software development is that these risks are not quickly noticeable during the development phase, but become apparent at the end of the process, which can make them challenging to correct.
-These risks are another reason to develop a risk management strategy that supports the prediction of potential risks that may appear out of technical decisions.
+The thing with technical risk management in software development is that these risks are not quickly noticeable during the development phase, but become apparent at the end of the software risk management process, which can make them challenging to correct.
+These risks are another reason to develop a proper application risk management strategy that supports the prediction of potential risks that may appear out of technical decisions.

 There are also risks related to a long-term deadline that is still far into the future, and there is enough time to cover for any tasks not done.